LeoNatan/LNPopupController/README.md

 <p align="center"><img src="./Supplements/pointer_interaction.gif"/></p>

+##### Scroll-edge Appearance

-Starting with iOS 15, scroll edge appearance is automatically disabled for toolbars and tab bars when a popup bar is presented, regardless of the scroll position of the content.
-Once the popup bar is dismissed, the scroll edge appearance is restored.
+Starting with iOS 15, scroll-edge appearance is automatically disabled for toolbars and tab bars when a popup bar is presented, regardless of the scroll position of the content.
+Once the popup bar is dismissed, the scroll-edge appearance is restored.

 <p align="center"><img src="./Supplements/scroll_edge_appearance.gif" width="360"/></p>